Tracking by Detection and Query: An Efficient End-to-End Framework for Multi-Object Tracking: Introduction

-TBDQ-Net is extensively evaluated in large-scale datasets, DanceTrack \cite{sun2022dancetrack} and SportsMOT \cite{cui2023sportsmot}, as well as the extremely crowded benchmark MOT20 \cite{dendorfer2020mot20}.
-Compared to TBD methods, it acquires notably robust association capabilities in challenging scenarios.
-In DanceTrack, it surpasses the state-of-the-art TBD method Hybrid-SORT \cite{yang2024hybrid} by 3.7 points in the HOTA metric and 6.0 points in the IDF1 metric.
-Compared to TBQ methods, TBDQ-Net significantly improves the efficiency of both training and inference processes while maintaining the competitive tracking accuracy.
-Overall, the contributions are summarized as follows:
+We extensively evaluate TBDQ-Net on three challenging datasets, including the large-scale DanceTrack \cite{sun2022dancetrack} and SportsMOT \cite{cui2023sportsmot}, as well as the extremely dense MOT20 \cite{dendorfer2020mot20} benchmark.
+Compared to TBD methods, our framework demonstrates superior association robustness in challenging scenarios.
+For instance, on DanceTrack, TBDQ-Net surpasses the state-of-the-art Hybrid-SORT \cite{yang2024hybrid} by +3.7 HOTA and +6.0 IDF1, highlighting its capability to handle complex non-linear motion patterns.
+Compared to TBQ methods, TBDQ-Net significantly accelerates both training and inference while maintaining competitive accuracy.
+Notably, it achieves this with 80\% fewer parameters and 37.5\% faster practical inference than MOTRv2, demonstrating that high performance can be achieved with lightweight architectures.
+Overall, our contributions are summarized as follows:

 \begin{itemize}